 \subsection{Stackelberg Game Instantiation}

-A Stackelberg game view of optimizing the two-player game with a dataset of rankings between policy performances leads to two methods: PAL (Policy as Leader) and RAL (Reward as Leader) (refer Section~\ref{method:stackelberg}).
-PAL uses a fast reward update step and we simulate this step by training the reward function till convergence on the dataset of rankings.
-We simulate a slow update step of the policy by using a few iterations of the SAC~\cite{haarnoja2018soft} update for the policy.
+A Stackelberg game view of optimizing the two-player game with a dataset of behavior rankings leads to two methods: PAL (Policy as Leader) and RAL (Reward as Leader) (refer Section~\ref{method:stackelberg}).
+PAL uses a fast reward update step and we simulate this step by training the reward function until convergence (using a validation set) on the dataset of rankings.
+We simulate a slow update step of the policy by using a few iterations of the SAC~\citep{haarnoja2018soft} update for the policy.
 RAL uses a slow reward update which we approximate by dataset aggregation --- aggregating all the datasets of rankings generated by the agent in each previous iteration enforces the reward function to update slowly.
 A fast policy update is simulated by using more iterations of SAC.
 Since SAC does not perform well with a high update to environment step ratio, more iterations of SAC would imply more environment steps under a fixed reward function.
 This was observed to lead to reduced learning efficiency, and an intermediate value of SAC updates was observed to perform best (Table~\ref{tab:rank-game-hp}).